 March 21, 2020 – The Artarmon Progress Association (APA) has provided comments on the Western Harbour Tunnel (WHT) – Warringah Freeway (WY) Environmental Impact Statement (EIS).
 Given APA’s remit is to promote the welfare, physical and intellectual advancement of the suburb of Artarmon our submission is focused mainly on the Artarmon community.
 In this submission the APA shares its concerns regarding the proposed WHT and WY projects and offers some suggestions as to how to address some of these concerns and maximize the benefits of the project to the community.
 The APA submission to the Department of Planning, Industry and Environment can be seen HERE.

 April 24, 2021.
-Following APA’s Public Information Meeting in March, concerned residents established a working group to raise community awareness about the NSW Government’s proposed plans.
+Following APA’s Public Information Meeting in March and a request for support from RNSH clinicians, concerned residents established a working group to raise community awareness about the NSW Government’s proposed plans.
 The group had its first meeting this week.
 If you would like to get involved please contact our Secretary

 April 14, 2020.
 A copy of Dr Coopers presentation can be viewed HERE.